 Arrival: We welcome your students to arrive at 7:10 a.m.
 For the safety of your children, please refrain from arriving earlier as there is no supervision until 7:10 a.m.
 Please do not let students out of your car until staff is present to supervise the car line.
 Car riders must enter through the front entrance as the side of the school is reserved for buses.
 The school day and instruction will begin at 7:40 a.m.
 Students are expected to be present in the building by this time or they will be considered tardy.
-Students arriving after 7:40 a.m. must be checked into school by a parent in the front office.
+Students arriving after 7:40 a.m. must be checked into school by a parent/guardian in the front office.
 The only exception to this policy is for days of extreme weather when the rain is impeding typical arrival procedures.
+On these days students will be excused through 7:50 a.m.